Eating and drinking in Italy

 Restaurants

-Traditionally, a trattoria is a cheaper and more basic purveyor of home-style cooking (cucina casalinga), while a ristorante is more upmarket, though the two are often interchangeable.
+Traditionally, a trattoria is a cheaper and more basic purveyor of home-style cooking (cucina casalinga), while a ristorante is more upmarket.
 Osterie are common too, basically an old-fashioned restaurant or pub-like place specializing in home cooking, though some upmarket places with pretensions to established antiquity borrow the name.
 A pizzeria is always best with a forno a legna (wood-burning oven) rather than an electric one.
-In mid-range establishments, pasta dishes go for €6–12, while the main fish or meat courses will normally cost between €8 and €16.
+In mid-range establishments, pasta dishes go for €7–14, while the main fish or meat courses will normally cost between €12 and €18.

 The menu

-Traditionally, lunch (pranzo) and dinner (cena) start with antipasto (literally “before the meal”), a course consisting of various cold cuts of meat, seafood and vegetable dishes, generally costing €5–12.
+Traditionally, lunch (pranzo) and dinner (cena) start with an antipasto (literally “before the meal”), a course consisting of various cold cuts of meat, fish or vegetable dishes.
 Some places offer self-service antipasto buffets.
 The next course, the primo, involves soup, risotto or pasta, and is followed by the secondo – the meat or fish course, usually served alone, except for perhaps a wedge of lemon or tomato.
-Fish will often be served whole or by weight – 250g is usually plenty for one person – or ask to have a look at the fish before it’s cooked.
-Note that by law, any ingredients that have been frozen need to be marked (usually with an asterix and “surgelato”) on the menu.
-Vegetables or salads – contorni – are ordered and served separately, and there often won’t be much choice: potatoes will usually come as fries (patate fritte), but you can also find boiled (lesse) or roast (arrostite) potatoes, while salads are either green (verde) or mixed (mista) and vegetables (verdure) usually come very well boiled.
-Afterwards, you nearly always get a choice of fresh local fruit (frutta) and a selection of desserts (dolci) – sometimes just ice cream or macedonia (fresh fruit salad), but often home-made items, like apple or pear cake (torta di mela/pera), tiramisù, or zuppa inglese (trifle).
+Fish will often be served whole or by weight – 250g is usually plenty for one person, or ask to have a look at the fish before it’s cooked.
+Note that by law, any ingredients that have been frozen need to be marked (usually with an asterisk and “surgelato”) on the menu.
+Vegetables or salads – contorni – are ordered and served separately: potatoes (not as ubiquitous as they are in northern Europe) can come as fries (patate fritte), but you can also find roast (arrosto or al forno) potatoes, while salads are either green (verde) or mixed (mista) and vegetables (verdure) usually come boiled or steamed.
+Afterwards, you’ll have a choice of desserts (dolci) – often home-made items, like apple or pear cake (torta di mele/pere), tiramisù or trifle (zuppa inglese).
 Cheeses (formaggi) are always worth a shot if you have any room left; ask to try a selection of local varieties.

-At the end of the meal ask for the bill (il conto); bear in mind that almost everywhere you’ll pay a cover charge (coperto) of €1.50–3 a head.
+At the end of the meal ask for the bill (il conto); bear in mind that almost everywhere you’ll pay a cover charge (coperto – effectively a service charge) of €1.50–5 a head, with prices varying depending on the quality of the establishment.
 In many trattorias the bill amounts to little more than an illegible scrap of paper; if you want to check it, ask for a receipt (ricevuta).
+If service isn’t included it’s common just to leave a couple of coins as a tip, unless you’re particularly pleased with the service, in which case, leave up to ten percent.
 In more expensive places, service (servizio) will often be added on top of the cover charge, generally about ten percent; if it isn’t, leave what you feel is appropriate for the service you received – up to ten percent.

 Breakfast

 Most Italians start their day in a bar, their breakfast (prima colazione) consisting of a coffee and a brioche or cornetto – a croissant often filled with jam, custard or chocolate, which you usually help yourself to from the counter and eat standing at the bar.
-It will cost between €1.30 and €1.60; note that it will cost more if you sit down (see “Where to drink”).
-Breakfast in a hotel is all too often a limp affair of watery coffee, bread and processed meats, often not worth the price.

 Pizza and snacks

-Pizzerias range from a stand-up counter selling slices (pizza al taglio) to a fully fledged sit-down restaurant, and on the whole they don’t sell much else besides pizza, soft drinks and beer.
-A basic cheese and tomato margherita can cost from €3.50 to €6, depending on how fancy the pizzeria is.
-More elaborate pizzas will cost from around €6–10, and it’s quite acceptable to cut it into slices and eat it with your fingers.
-Consult our food glossary for the different varieties.
+On the whole pizzerias don’t sell much else besides pizza, soft drinks and beer.
+A basic cheese and tomato margherita can cost from €5 to €8, depending on how fancy the pizzeria is.
+More elaborate pizzas will cost from around €7–12, and it’s quite acceptable to cut it into slices and eat it with your fingers.

 Vegetarians and vegans